 About this research group

-This research group is based at Radboud university medical center, the Netherlands.
-Since 2005, we have been active in international health systems research and in particular in health benefit package design.
+We are active in international health systems research and in particular in health benefit package design.

-This has led to the development of ‘evidence-informed deliberative processes’ (EDPs) which we now implement in close collaboration with Ministries of Health in a number of countries, including Ghana, Iran, Kazachstan, Moldova and Pakistan.
+Our activities have led to the development of ‘evidence-informed deliberative processes’ (EDPs) which we now implement in close collaboration with Ministries of Health in a number of countries, including Ghana, Iran, Kazachstan, Moldova and Pakistan.

 Apart from our work on benefit package design we undertake studies to inform health policy decisions in HIV/AIDS programming, maternal health, and scaling-up of surgery.